 - RELATIONAL AFFECT – your felt connection with others (e.g. feelings of love/hate/indifference, compassion/uncaring, like/dislike, etc.)

 - CORE IDENTITY – a deep and visceral sense of core self, and determining at the deepest levels what is ‘self’ versus ‘not-self’

-- SELF-PRESERVATION – protection of self, safety, boundaries, hungers and aversions
+- SELF-PRESERVATION – protection of self, safety, boundaries, hunger, and aversions

-- MOBILIZATION – motility, impulse for action, gutsy courage and the will to act
+- MOBILIZATION – motility, an impulse for action, gutsy courage and the will to act

 HEAD BRAIN PRIME FUNCTIONS

 - COGNITIVE PERCEPTION – cognition, perception, pattern recognition, etc.

 - THINKING – reasoning, abstraction, analysis, synthesis, meta-cognition etc.